ryanwilsond/HelloWorld/ECA/libexec/nslib/docs/NSVector.md

 ## Features

+List of functions with summaries (not including operators).

 | name | aliases | description |
 |-|-|-|
 | push_back | append | adds element to the end of array |